KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/configuring_simulation_statements.rst

     [INITIALIZATION NORMAL MESSAGE] This is a test message.

 Instead of showing normal messages, it is also possible to show a warning or an error message.
-An error message will terminate the prgogram, so it is most useful in combination with the conditional expressions described below:
+An error message will terminate the program, so it is most useful in combination with the conditional expressions described below:

 .. code-block:: xml